Is it Safe Travelling to Tanzania in 2026? Safari & Zanzibar Travel Guide

 Plan your dream island getaway with confidence.
 Zanzibar is ready for you.

-Stone Town's historical streets continue to offer a safe and vibrant cultural experience.
+Explore Zanzibar Tours Stone Town Stone Town's historical streets continue to offer a safe and vibrant cultural experience.

 The temporary unrest occurred mainly in Dar es Salaam and Arusha, following post-election tensions.
 These were localized, short-lived, and did not target foreign visitors or safari zones.
 By early November, Internet was restored, Roadblocks reduced, Ferry and flight operations resumed.
 Tourist routes reopened.
 Today, the country is largely calm, though Dar es Salaam remains under some monitoring.

-Activity-based tours like biking and cultural walks are running as scheduled across all regions.
+Biking in Tanzania Activity-based tours like biking and cultural walks are running as scheduled across all regions.

 The Northern Safari Circuit (Safest & Most Stable): Serengeti National Park, Ngorongoro Crater, Tarangire National Park, Mount Kilimanjaro region and Arusha National Park.
 These areas are operating normally, attracting steady international arrivals.